yonbergman/blog/_posts/2014-08-20-building_api_with_rails_parsing_data.markdown

 This code accepts a JSON and parses the data out into the format that the rest of the system accepts.
 You can nest as many of these as you want, as we use the Hashie::Trash's transformation block to pass the parsing to a deeper level of the nesting.

-It also handles exceptions really well - if a required parameter is missing an `ArgumentError` will be raised and if the user passes any unexpected parameter a `NoMethodError` will be raised.
+It also handles exceptions really well - if a required parameter is missing an `ArgumentError` will be raised.
+Similarly, if the user passes any unexpected parameter a `NoMethodError` will be raised.
 You could potentially allow passing of unknown parameters by including a module provided in hashie.

 ```ruby